xyOz-dev/Roo-Code-Docs/docs/features/custom-instructions.md

 ```
 ====
 USER'S CUSTOM INSTRUCTIONS

 The following additional instructions are provided by the user, and should be followed to the best of your ability without interfering with the TOOL USE guidelines.

 [Language Preference (if set)]
-[Global Instructions]
-[Mode-specific Instructions]

-Rules:
-[.roorules-{mode} rules]
-[.roorules rules]
+[Global Instructions (from Prompts Tab)]

+[Mode-specific Instructions (from Prompts Tab for the current mode)]

+Mode-Specific Instructions (from Files/Directories):
+[Contents of files in .roo/rules-{modeSlug}/ (if directory exists and is not empty)]
+[Contents of .roorules-{modeSlug} file (if .roo/rules-{modeSlug}/ does not exist or is empty, and file exists)]

+Workspace-Wide Instructions (from Files/Directories):
+[Contents of files in .roo/rules/ (if directory exists and is not empty)]
+[Contents of .roorules file (if .roo/rules/ does not exist or is empty, and file exists)]

+====
 ```

+*Note: The exact order ensures that more specific instructions (mode-level) appear before more general ones (workspace-wide), and directory-based rules take precedence over file-based fallbacks within each level.*

 ## Rules about .rules files

-* **File Location:** All rule files must be placed in the workspace root directory
+* **File Location:** The preferred method uses directories within `.roo/` (`.roo/rules/` and `.roo/rules-{modeSlug}/`).
+The fallback method uses single files (`.roorules` and `.roorules-{modeSlug}`) located directly in the workspace root.
 * **Empty Files:** Empty or missing rule files are silently skipped
 * **Source Headers:** Each rule file's contents are included with a header indicating its source
 * **Rule Interaction:** Mode-specific rules complement global rules rather than replacing them